HomeMy WebLinkAbout2023-11-21 Planning Board Minutes (Final)The Town of Danby

 Applicant: Olivia Vent

-Zone: Hamlet Center Zone (Habitat Corridor Overlay) SEQR Type: Type II
+Zone: Hamlet Center Zone (Habitat Corridor Overlay) SEQR Type: Type I I

 market/cafe

-mee ng.
+meeting.
 He stated how the Planning Board had previously reviewed the project and that

 the only change to the site is that the parking lot in front of the building.
 There are two